garrysjh/bigbblog/src/content/blog/welcome!.md

   - welcome
 description: An introduction post for my blog
 ---
 Hi and welcome to my webpage.
+This page is written in Astro.js, hosted statically at the moment on Github pages and is based on satnaing's Astopaper template.

 This page will be where I write things that I've learnt, am passionate about, or things that can relate to whatever is happening around the Internet.